No matter if you’re new to painting or a veteran like me, one thing is clear: you have to have the right tools for the job.

 Being lightweight, carrying a small handheld bucket makes a lot of sense.

-Not only it makes painting the trims easier but also it helps in getting the flawless finish you desire to get.
+Not only does it make painting the trims easier but also it helps in getting the flawless finish you desire to get.

 These small-sized cup containers usually come with handles for easy handling.